thomasjdiem/ORIAN/README.md

 ```bash
 python3 inference/without_panels/main.py -h
 ```
 if not.
-This will create an output inferred ancestries in the specified output directory.
+Running this software will create an output directory containing inferred ancestry of each admixed sample, within the current working directory.